The Commandments Of Effective Appellate Preparation

 However, Was It A Good Appellate Tactic?

-An effective trial attorney or DUI lawyer must not only be able to handle himself or herself in a courtroom.
-The effective practitioner must also be able to use the trial as a productive springboard for the appeal in the event that his or her client loses.
+An effective trial attorney or DUI lawyer must not only be able to handle himself or herself in a courtroom, but must also be able to use the trial as a productive springboard for the appeal in the event that his or her client loses.
 The major problem many attorneys encounter is not identifying the landmines that can sabotage your client’s appeal, and thus issues will be lost when raised in the appellate court.

 There are some “appellate commandments” that practitioners should keep in mind at DUI and other trials.
 Remembering these, and not violating them, will set the stage for an appeal where all claims can be fully considered on the merits.